cmpi66/configure-ad/README.md

 ## Connect client-1 to your domain (mydomain.com)

-17. From the Azure Portal, set Client-1's DNS settings to the DC's Private Ip by going to networking then clicking on the virtual nic athen going to dns servers option, then restart Client 1
+17. From the Azure Portal, set Client-1's DNS settings to the DC's Private IP by going to networking then clicking on the virtual nic then going to dns servers option, restart Client 1

 ![dns](./dns.png)